 Kunle Afolayan’s October 1 arrives in theatres on the back of the Nigerian Independence Day.
-Much like the day it is set aside to commemorate, October 1 also serves us the poignant paradox of how far we have come but, tellingly, how rooted we are to the murky leech infested waters of colonialism of whence.
+Much like the day it is set aside to commemorate, October 1 also serves us a paradox of how far we have come but, tellingly, how rooted we are in the murky waters of colonialism.

-Afolayan’s film uses a latter-day colonial setting as a canvas for a mystery of violence that engulfs a small town in the month preceding the end of British occupation.
-The script by Tunde Babalola is a tremendous novelty as much as it is an indictment in the sense that this is the most poignant and only Pan-African film I’ve seen make rounds.
+Afolayan’s film uses a latter-day colonial setting as a canvas for a mystery after violence engulfs a small town in the month preceding the end of British occupation.
+The script by Tunde Babalola is a tremendous novelty as much as it is an indictment in the sense that this is the most poignant and only Pan-African film I’ve seen make rounds in Ghana.
 It is gushing with the detail and art design of whence from the quaint highlife tunes to 60s apparel and the chilling totems of British occupation.

 We find haughty British officials, the sharp contrast of the Union Jack flying over the green environs and indigenes along with the prominent standing of the Queen some thousand miles away from Buckingham.
-Never has the seemingly innocuous portrait of Queen Elizabeth conveyed such weight filmed with overbearing intimidation.
-A chunk of the setting bears eerily similarity to contemporary society.
-On the one hand we recognize the ostensive timelessness of how culture is projected by song, dance, beliefs etc. On the other, we recognise things like a culture of education that remains steadfast to the neglect and dysfunction of pre-independence.
+Never has the seemingly innocuous portrait of Queen Elizabeth conveyed such weight, filmed with overbearing intimidation.
+A chunk of the setting bears eerily similarity to contemporary society though .
+On the one hand we recognise the ostensive timelessness of how culture is projected by song, dance, beliefs etc. On the other, things like a culture of education that remains steadfast to the neglect and dysfunction of pre-independence.
 The only thing that has changed is the national anthem.